 It was the Wednesday before MEA break.
 The kids and I were at Sekapp Orchard to try to do something fun, and restock our apple supply at home.
 When it was time to leave, my napless-wonder of a 3-year old had a full-blown screaming meltdown.
 I spent 10 minutes (which felt like an hour) trying unsuccessfully to calm him down, and wrestling my arching, screaming, fighting, kicking child into his car seat, while his older two brothers unhelpfully yelled at him to quit screaming.
 It was an extremely loud disaster in the middle of a surprisingly busy parking lot.
 After a long struggle, letting the straps all the way out to cross them over him and tighten back down while holding him into his seat with the other arm, I finally had him buckled in.
 While he continued to scream at the top of his lungs, I shut the door and squatted down next to the car for a minute, trying to just breathe, while fighting tears.
 It had been a hard day, a hard week, a hard year.

 Out of the blue, you showed up.
 You came over and asked me if I was ok.
 You said you wished you could give me a hug (but, you know, COVID).
 You told me that I was doing exactly what I had to.
-He was safe, and buckled.
+He was safe and buckled.
 You told me I was doing a good job.
-And with tears in my eyes I just said, “Thank you.
+And with tears in my eyes, I just said, “Thank you.
 I’m so tired.”
-I don’t know your name, or even what your smile looks like behind your mask, but your words were exactly what I needed in that moment.
+I don’t know your name, or even what your smile looks like behind your mask, but your words were exactly what I needed at that moment.